Quick Summary of Izetta: The Last Witch Episode 8

 It works with countries, too.
 The United States invaded Iraq.
 We “liberated” that country.
 The spin is that we’re making the Middle East safer for everyone’s benefit.
 The soldiers who fought received a promise that their country will take care of them afterward.

 According to Military Times, 20 US veterans a day commit suicide.
 Where’s the support promised them while they served?
-The support that was part of convincing them to go into harm’s way?
+The pledge of support that was part of convincing them to go into harm’s way?

 I know of military veterans fired from civilian positions for using the skills, experience, and attitudes they earned in the military.
 These people clearly identified problems, lined up resources, and tried to execute the mission — only to run afoul of arbitrary corporate cultural or political issues.
 Instead of trying to come to some kind of accomodation, the companies fired these veterans.